Guava root knot nematode

 To prevent the introduction or spread of GRKN, the following measures can be put into place:

-Source planting material and seedlings from reputable suppliers
+- Source planting material and seedlings from reputable suppliers.

-- ensure planting material is free of soil and plant residues
+- Ensure planting material is free of soil and plant residues.

-- strict hygiene measures
+- Ensure strict hygiene measures.

-- regular monitoring of crops for symptoms
+- Carry out regular monitoring of crops for symptoms.

-- report suspect symptoms
+- Report suspect symptoms.

 Market access